filipposfwt/Blockchain-public-administration/README.md

 ## Postman Collection

-A Postman collection (`postman.json`) is included in the `backend` directory.
+A Postman collection (`Blockchain Public Sector API.postman_collection.json`) is included in the `backend` directory.
 This collection contains API requests for testing the backend endpoints, including:
 - User registration and login
 - Adding and managing diplomas
 - Verifying diploma authenticity
 - Viewing diploma details

 You can import this collection into Postman to quickly test the backend API.

+## Blockchain Folder

+The `blockchain` folder contains the necessary files and scripts for blockchain integration, including smart contracts and verification logic.
+This folder is essential for the blockchain functionality of the application.

+### Contents
+- `DiplomaManager.sol`: Smart contract for managing diploma records.
+- `StateRecords.sol`: Smart contract for managing state document records.